substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 The [Substrate Node Template][substrate-node-template] provides us with an "out-of-the-box" blockchain node.
-Our biggest advantage in using it are that both networking and consensus layers are already built and all we need to focus on is building out our [runtime][runtime-kb] and [pallet][pallets-kb] logic.
+Our biggest advantage in using it are that both networking and consensus layers are already built and all we need to focus on is building out our [runtime][runtime-kb] and [pallet][pallets-kb] logics.
 Before we get there, we need to set-up our project in terms of naming and dependencies.

 We'll use a CLI tool called [kickstart][kickstart-tool] to easily rename our node template.